1. Resource Library

 Generally, you want to keep your average collection period or DSO under 45 days; however, this number can vary by industry.

-Here are a few median average collection period examples for various industries:
+Here are a few examples of the median average collection period by industry:

 • All Industries: 54